I'm currently a full-time student living and studying in London. For years I've written about the environment, science, and psychology.

 Bowlby believed that infants don't only form one attachment instead they form several with different people.

-The other attachments will form a hierarchy in order of how effectively and sensitively the persons responds to the infant's social releasers.
+The other attachments will form a hierarchy in order of how effectively and sensitively the person responds to the infant's social releasers.